Finite-time Landauer principle beyond weak coupling: Thermodynamic geometry

 From the exact solutions for $p(t)$ and $v(t)$, in \aref{sm:solution_rl} we show that {\bf Requirement 1} is satisfied, and hence $W=\Delta F$ in the quasistatic limit.
 For slow but finite-time processes, we perform a slow driving expansion of \eref{eq:p_exact} and \eref{eq:v_exact} (details in \aref{sm:sd}) using that the thermalization rate of the system is $\Gamma := \frac{2}{\hbar\tau}\int_0^\tau dt\, \mu(t)$, so that the expansion can be performed in orders of $1/(\tau\Gamma)$.
 We then obtain an expansion for $W$ analogous to \eref{eq:WSigma} where the entropy production $\Sigma$ is described by \eref{eq:GeneralExpansionDiss} with $\vec\lambda(t) = (\eps(t),\mu(t))$ and the thermodynamic metric

 where

 This metric gives a geometrical description of slow thermodynamic protocols performed on the system.
 By solving the geodesic equations~\cite{Tu17}, we can find the geodesic length $\mathcal L$ and hence the minimal entropy production~\eref{Sigmamin}.
-Before attempting to solve them, we now study the high and low temperature limits to gain further analytical insights.